 Within the United States, white-footed ants are prevalent in Florida with infestations also documented in Georgia, South Carolina and Louisiana.
 White-footed ants infest both urban and suburban habitats, spreading to other areas through the transportation of infested landscaping materials and plants.

 White-footed ants do not sting or bite, nor have they been reported to cause structural damage.
-However, because each colony of white-footed ants contains between 8,000 and 3 million individuals, they can become a nuisance.
+However, because each colony of white-footed ants contains up to 3 million individuals, they can become a nuisance.
 They can infest indoor areas in search of food and are found in bathrooms, kitchens and along the exteriors of homes.
-White-footed ants often invade food containers to feed their colonies.
-Additionally, they feed on plant secretions and honeydew produced by aphids, scales and mealybugs; white-footed ants protect these species.
+This ant species feeds on sweets, proteins and dead insects.
+Additionally, they feed on plant secretions and honeydew produced by aphids, scales and mealy bugs that they protect.